2026 North Carolina judicial elections

-At least one justice of the seven-member North Carolina Supreme Court and three judges of the fifteen-member North Carolina Court of Appeals are scheduled to be elected by North Carolina voters on November 3, 2026, concurrently with other state elections.
+One justice of the seven-member North Carolina Supreme Court and three judges of the fifteen-member North Carolina Court of Appeals are scheduled to be elected by North Carolina voters on November 3, 2026, concurrently with other state elections.
 Terms for seats on each court are eight years.
 These elections are conducted on a partisan basis.

-Primary elections (for seats with more than one candidate from a political party) are scheduled to be held on March 3, 2026.
+Primary elections (for seats with more than one candidate from a political party) were held on March 3, 2026.

 Supreme Court Seat 1

 Justice Anita Earls is the incumbent.